Yasalm/udacity-data-science-blog/README.md

 # Write-a-data-science-blog
-Write-a-Data-Science-Blog-Post
-A Udacity Data Scientist Nanodegree Project
+## A Udacity Data Scientist Nanodegree Project

 ### Table of Contents